MinSiThu/MyanmarGPT/README.md

 - Burmese + International Languages (Total 61 Languages)
 - And, It is Awesome!

-MyanmarGPT is the very first and largest Burmese language GPT in Myanmar with strong community contributions.
+MyanmarGPT is the very first and largest **usable** Burmese language GPT in Myanmar with strong community contributions.
 It was created by me, [Min Si Thu](https://www.linkedin.com/in/min-si-thu/).

 These two models are trained by using private property datasets, manually clean by Min Si Thu.